ukpabik/PokeCL/README.md

 Once you've started the app by running `npm start`, you can interact with the Pokémon world via the terminal.
 Here are some commands you can use:

 - **help**: Displays a help menu with available commands.
+- **typelist**: Displays a list of all available types.
 - **type**: Prompts you to input a Pokémon type and provides information on its damage relations (e.g., weaknesses and resistances).
 - **pokemon**: Prompts you to enter a Pokémon name to retrieve its stats, abilities, and types, along with an ASCII art sprite.
 - **ability**: Prompts you to input a Pokémon ability name and displays its description and effects.
+- **back**: Takes you back to the main menu.
 - **exit**: Exit the program.

 ### Examples:

 1. **Get Pokémon Information**:
    Type `pokemon` and then enter a Pokémon name (e.g., `pikachu`).
 The app will display Pikachu’s stats, abilities, and types along with a colorful ASCII sprite.
+Ex: pokemon pikachu -> all info on pikachu

 2. **Get Type Information**:
    Type `type` and then enter a Pokémon type (e.g., `fire`).
 You will see how the Fire type interacts with other types (e.g., what it is strong or weak against).
+Ex: type fire -> all info on fire type

 3. **Learn about Abilities**:
    Type `ability` and then enter a Pokémon ability (e.g., `intimidate`).
 The app will display the ability’s effect and a brief description.
+Ex: ability intimidate -> all info on intimidate ability

 ## Dependencies